esquaredj/RaspberryPyGame/README.md

 - Clone the repo.
 - Install the requirements with `pip install -r requirements.txt`.
-- Run `main.py` as a pythoon script
+- Run `main.py` as a python script